Demonstration: Silver Tree And The Reactivity Series

 The Reactivity Series

-The most reactive metals include sodium and potassium which can react with cold water, catch fire and explode.
-Meanwhile extremely unreactive metals on the bottom – like gold and platinum – can even be found naturally in their pure metallic form due to their low reactivity1.
+he most reactive metals include sodium and potassium which can react with cold water, catch fire and explode.
+Meanwhile extremely unreactive metals on the bottom—like gold and platinum—can even be found naturally in their pure metallic form due to their low reactivity1.
 Metals are nicely placed in order of most to least reactive in a list known as the reactivity

-In industry, carbon is used to extract metallic iron from its ore.
 The iron ore found in nature is in the form of iron (III) oxide (also known as haematite).
-Iron ore is heated in the presence of carbon, allowing the more reactive carbon to ‘steal’ oxygen from the iron.
-This forms the more useful iron metal and carbon dioxide as waste2.
+When we heat iron ore together with carbon, the more reactive carbon ‘steals’ oxygen atoms from the iron.
+The less reactive iron is happy to give up its oxygen atoms, forming iron metal and carbon dioxide as waste2.

 Iron (III) oxide + Carbon → Iron + Carbon dioxide